mdnh42/Simple_REACT_explore/readme.md

 ##  How React Works
-    - What is JSX, React Componant, babel Traspiler
+    - What is JSX, React Component, babel Traspiler
     - Component and how props works
     - Unidirection data flow
     - How states works, Asynchronous